napatnicky/cs224w-Solution-2021/README.md

 It's a very instructive course for those who start learning ML on graphs .

-If there are any errors ,please feel free to correct me ;)
+If there are any errors ,please feel free to let me know ;)

 link : http://web.stanford.edu/class/cs224w/